puffyCid/artemis-api/artemis-docs/docs/API/Artifacts/windows.md

 ### getUsersWin(path) -> UserInfo[] | WindowsError

 Get local Windows User accounts from SAM Registry file.
-Uses default systemdrive letter.
+Uses default system drive letter.
 You may also provide an optional path to the SAM Registry file.

 | Param | Type   | Description                        |